KCUBioInfo/554-Assignment-6/README.md

 ## Problem 2: Greedy Algorithm (15 pts)

 Write a function named greedy_motif_search(dna, k) that implements the GreedyMotifSearch pseudocode on p.
 86 of the textbook.
 Be sure to use LaPlace Succession when calculating counts, profile, and score.
-Note that the argument **t** in the pseudocode refers to len(dna).
+Note that the argument *t* in the pseudocode refers to len(dna).

 ## Problem 3: Random Algorithm (15 pts)

 Write a function named randomized_motif_search(dna,k) that implements the RandomizedMotifSearch pseudocode on p.
 94 of the textbook.
 Be sure to use LaPlace Succession when calculating counts, profile, and score.
+Note that the argument *t* in the pseudocode refers to len(dna).

 ## Problem 4: Gibbs Sampler (15 pts)

 Write a function named gibbs_sampler() that implements the Gibbs Sampling algorithm (textbook p.
 101) for motif finding.
 Be sure to use LaPlace Succession when calculating counts, profile, and score.
+Note that the argument *t* in the pseudocode refers to len(dna).